7.1. Testing

 • loading sensitivity and image presets (which also are files inside the library)

-• opening the gui and plots
+• opening the GUI and plots

 • enforcing a specific float bit width